 - Everybody Knew Already: The girls' disguises.
 Peety claims he saw through them on the first day, when Andy tried to button her coat the wrong way.

-- Funetik Aksent: The Scotsmen speak this way.
+- Funetik Aksent: The Scotsmen have their accents spelt out phonetically.

 - Insurance Fraud: Sam realizes this has been committed by Yorkshire, who intentionally burned down the Whistle.

 - Interrupted Suicide: Sam tries to drown herself after her father dies; Andy interrupts.

 - Intimate Healing: When West has a fever after being kicked by a horse, he won't drink from a spoon, so Sam feeds him soup from her mouth.

 - MacGuffin: Sam's mother's bracelet.
 While it was given away for a reason, any other valuable object could be substituted in.

 - Nobody Poops: Averted.
 Sam and Andy take bathroom breaks together to keep watch for each other and maintain their disguises, claiming that relieving yourself in public insults Chinese and African ancestors.
 They also use this time to speak to each other honestly, which leads to Peety remarking that it takes Chinese and African people a long time to build their log cabins.

 - Short Cuts Make Long Delays: The shortcut that turns out to be a dead end.